 Some Protestant churches, though not most, teach that baptism is not necessary for salvation because it is a work.
 Unfortunately for them, the Bible and 2000 of Christian history say it is (see 1 Peter 3:21 and Acts 22:16).
 Titus 3:5 gives us an excellent explanation of how baptism works.
 Paul says that God saved us, not because of our deeds, but by the washing of “regeneration” (i.e. born again) and renewal in the Holy Spirit through Jesus Christ that we might be justified.

 The idea that good works are not necessary after initial justification comes from an incorrect interpretation of Bible verses, Ephesians 2:9 being one of them.
 This passage does not say that a person does not have to do good works, it says that grace (not works) saves us through faith.
 This is solid Catholic teaching.
 The misinterpretation lies in the idea that works done after initial justification are not necessary.
 But this is not what the passage, or any other passage in Scripture, says or implies.

 Very quickly on the role of love – Love perfects faith.
 Without love, faith would simply be an intellectual assent alone, or it would be accompanied by a reluctance to do good works.
 This is why Saint Paul said, “For in Christ Jesus neither circumcision nor uncircumcision is of any avail, but faith working through love” (Galatians 5:6).
 He also says, “… faith, hope, and love abide, these three; and the greatest of these is love” (1 Cor 13:13).
+And, “…if I have all faith, so as to remove mountains, but have not love, I am nothing” (1 Cor 13:2).
 Thus, we love God by responding to his grace with faith and joyfully doing the good works were are call to do.